 Pink Lane Coffee

 You’ll find Backyard Bike Shop within the By The River Brew complex between the Trakol restaurant and the HWKR Market.
 Technically it’s in Gateshead but you’ll not want to miss all that’s on offer here directly under the Tyne Bridge.
-The bike shop itself was rated in 2019 as the number one independent bike retained in the country but you’re here for the café which is open everyday apart from Sundays.
+The bike shop itself was rated in 2019 as the number one independent bike retailer in the country but you’re here for the café which is open 9-3pm everyday.
 Great coffee is a given but the sandwiches here are unreal and technically big enough to share.
 The Tribeca Breakfast sandwich was perfect for a birthday breakfast and I didn’t actually eat anything again all day – we’re talking bacon, sausage, fried egg and melted cheese (and brown sauce) on a freshly baked focaccia.
 There’s also a fish finger sarnie and a fried chicken/hash brown/chilli honey mayo offering which just means I have to return as soon as humanely possible!

 Kiln is probably the most unique of all the cafes on this list.
 Surprisingly, it’s not just a cafe; it also houses a ceramic studio with the works created available for sale.
 If you want to up your dinner party game at home, look no further than the kitchenwares on offer here.
 Anyway, Kiln is in Ouseburn which automatically gives this place a gold star.
 What you really come here for though are the middle eastern inspired small plates bringing the meze culture to Newcastle.
 The middle eastern theme runs through both the brunch and dinner menus but don’t worry there are also a few dishes for those a little less adventurous.
 Alongside the food, a wide range of drinks are available (obviously coffee) but loose leaf teas, soft drinks as well as alcohol beverages.